sharma2001s/sharma2001s/README.md

 - 👋 Hi, I’m Shivani Sharma
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning MCA FROM GALGOTIAS UNIVERSITY
+- 🌱 I’have done my  MCA FROM GALGOTIAS UNIVERSITY
 - 💞️ I’m looking to collaborate on NEW IDEAS AND INTELLECTUALS
 - 📫 How to reach me 6201606874